 The Foundation hosts various events each year to engage the general community in fundraising that benefits the college.

 Join the Piedmont Technical College Foundation and its partners, Medford Family Foundation, The Links at Stoney Point, The National Wild turkey Federation, Fujifilm Manufacturing U.S.A., Inc., Self Regional Healthcare, Laurens County Water & Sewer Commission, LS3P Associates LTD, Carolina Pride, Davis & Floyd, Inc., Eaton Corporation Hydraulics Division, Elliott Davis, LLC, First Citizens Bank, Manning Law Firm, McMillan Pazdan Smith Architecture, Packaging Corporation of America, Unifor Brass Forgings, Inc. and Velux Greenwood, Inc. at The Links at Stoney Point for the 22nd Annual Piedmont Technical College Golf Classic.
 We are grateful to all of our partners, sponsors, donors, and volunteers for making this event possible to raise money for student scholarships.
 Click here for more information on this year's tournament.
 Click here for Team Photos.
 Click here for Photo Album.

+now

+The Foundation hosts various events each year to engage the general community in fundraising that benefits the college.

+The Piedmont Technical College Foundation and its partners gathered at The Links at Stoney Point on April 27 for the Annual Piedmont Technical College Golf Classic.
+We are grateful to all of our partners, sponsors, donors, and volunteers for making this event possible to raise money for student scholarships.
+Click here for more information on this year's tournament.
+Click here for Team Photos.
+Click here for Photo Album.